wheelercj/email-linter/README.md

 ## how does it work?

-1. Find all emails in the inbox that went through an email protection service.
+1. First, email-linter finds all emails in your inbox that went through an email protection service.
-2. Find all emails outside the spam folder those single-use addresses have ever received.
+2. Next, it finds all emails outside your spam folder those single-use addresses have ever received.
-3. List each single-use address and the addresses they have received from.
-With these, you can search your inbox for suspicious emails and decide what to do with them.
+3. Then it lists each single-use address and the addresses they have received from.
+This makes it easy to spot suspicious senders so you can easily search your inbox for malicious emails and decide what to do with them.

-This app does not store or send any of your data anywhere.
+This app does not store any of your data anywhere and only communicates with your email service.

 ## API token

-This app needs a read-only JMAP API token to securely connect to your account.
+email-linter needs a read-only JMAP API token to securely connect to your account.
 If you're using Fastmail, you can [create an API token here](https://www.fastmail.com/settings/security/tokens).

 **Pick one.** The token can be entered in any one of three ways:

-* **When you run the app**, it will let you enter the token interactively if you don't use any of the other options.
+* **When you run the app**, you can enter the token interactively if you haven't chosen any of the other options.
 * **Create a file** for the token with the location and name `~/.config/email-linter/jmap_token` (`~` is the user folder, such as `C:/Users/chris`).
 * **Create an environment variable** named `JMAP_TOKEN`, such as with the Bash command `JMAP_TOKEN="your token here"`, or the PowerShell command `$env:JMAP_TOKEN="your token here"`.
 This option is generally NOT recommended for security reasons (any process can easily read environment variables).